samueljohnsson3/samueljohnsson3/README.md

 ### 🔹 Customer Segmentation (RFM)

-Customer segmentation using RFM analysis to identify key customer groups and improve marketing strategies.
+Segmented customers based on purchasing behavior to identify high-value groups and support targeted marketing strategies.
 👉 https://github.com/samueljohnsson3/customer-segmentation-marketing

 ---

 ### 🔹 Bank Customer Churn Analysis

-Churn analysis and predictive modeling to identify customers at risk and support retention strategies.
+Analyzed customer churn and built a predictive model with ~81% accuracy to identify customers at risk and support retention strategies.
 👉 https://github.com/samueljohnsson3/bank-customer-churn-analysis

 ---

-## 🎯 What I'm Focused On
+## 🎯 Key Strengths

-* Improving my data analysis and storytelling skills
+* Translating data into business insights
+* Strong analytical thinking
-* Building real-world projects
+* Problem-solving with real-world datasets
-* Preparing for a role as a Data Analyst

 ---

+## 🚀 Current Focus

+* Improving data visualization and storytelling
+* Building business-focused data projects
+* Preparing for a Data Analyst role

+---

 ## 📫 Let's Connect

-I'm open to connecting and learning from others in the data field.
+Open to connecting and learning from others in the data field.